-The only responsibility they will take on board, is the responsibility handed to them by their company.
+The only responsibility they will take on board is the responsibility handed to them by their company.
 Whatever the company says, they will do.
 Whatever the company’s goals are, they will work to achieve them.
-Their lives continue to be dictated by other people for better or worse.
+Their lives are ruled by other people — for better or worse.

 Time to Assimilate these Concepts

 Did you gain value from this article?
 Would you like to keep these concepts at the forefront of your mind?
 If so, then you might like to download the accompanying mind map reference poster to your iPad, tablet or computer.
 The map presents you with a quick overview of this article.
 It’s designed specifically to help improve your memory and recall of this information so that you can better integrate these concepts into your daily thoughts, habits and actions.
 Your purchase will also go a long way towards supporting the further development of these maps.

 Here are three recommended IQ Matrix mind map bundles that explore how to get unstuck, how to set more effective goals, and how to become a high achiever.

 If you enjoy using these mind maps, then why not become an IQ Matrix lifetime member where you will gain access to an ever-growing library of hundreds of self-growth mind maps that can help you excel in every area of life.
 Find out more by clicking on the banner below.

 Here are some additional links and resources that will help you learn more about this topic: